jchr1st/workshop_howto/create/create.rst

 Create Workshop From Template
 -----------------------------

-The Nutanix Hands on Workshops platform provides multiple Templates allowing you to create event specific Workshops or Bootcamps quickly and easily.
+The Nutanix Hands on Workshops platform provides multiple Templates allowing you to create event specific Bootcamps quickly and easily.
 Creating the event specific instance from a Template allows you to customize messaging and track granular statistics for your event.

 Creating A Workshop from a Template
 +++++++++++++++++++++++++++++++++++

-To start you need to know which Workshop or Bootcamp you are running (*See First Page for List of Current Bootcamps*).
+To start you need to know which Workshop or Bootcamp you are running (**).

 #.
 In a browser, login to https://bootcamps.nutanix.handsonworkshops.com/profiles/login/ using OKTA.